 Acupuncture is becoming increasingly popular in Austin as part of an integrative approach to treating the symptoms/manifestations of cancer as well as the side effects of Western treatments.
-Research (clinical trials) has and continues to be done on acupuncture and its effects on cancer patients in prominent centers such as MD Anderson and Sloan Kettering, as well as in other places throughout the US, Europe, and China.
+Research (clinical trials) has and continues to be done on acupuncture and its effects on cancer patients in prominent centers such as MD Anderson, The Dana Farber Cancer Center, and Memorial Sloan Kettering, as well as in many other places throughout the world.

 Additionally, many of these centers currently have an Integrative Medicine department where they provide acupuncture for cancer patients and survivors.

 Acupuncture may benefit patients and those in recovery by treating/effecting:

 - Gastrointestinal side effects (nausea, vomiting, diarrhea, constipation, loss of appetite)